JohannesBuchner/chunk-fuse/README.rst

 What does it do?
 -----------------

-Provides read/write access one large file of a specified length.
+Provides read/write access to one large file of a specified length.
 The file is backed by a folder, in which the 4MB sized blocks it consists of are stored.

 The blocks are compressed transparently.
 In future, encryption may be added.